SunWave-Computing/ProjectRainbow/README.md

 Cross-platform, normalized battery information library.

-Gives access to a system independent, typed battery state, capacity, charge and voltage values recalculated as necessary to be returned in mW, mWh or V units.
+Gives access to a system independent, typed battery state, capacity, charge and voltage values recalculated as necessary to be returned in mW, mWh or V units..

 Currently supported systems: